metosin/muuntaja/CONTRIBUTING.md

 7. Use the body to explain what and why vs. how

 For comprehensive explanation read this [post by Chris Beams](http://chris.beams.io/posts/git-commit/#seven-rules).

+## Releases

+Releases are built & deployed automatically by Github Actions.
+Just create a release via the Github UI.